-Savory Crêpe Recipe: The Buckwheat Galette Bretonne
+Savory Crêpe recipe: The Buckwheat Galette Bretonne

 Made with buckwheat flour, the savory crêpe recipe is classic French cuisine.
 Known as the galette bretonne, this adaptable dish is quick and easy.

-You are currently viewing Savory Crêpe Recipe: The Buckwheat Galette Bretonne
+You are currently viewing Savory Crêpe recipe: The Buckwheat Galette Bretonne

 When you think about crêpes, you don’t usually think about savory crêpes filled with meat and cheese.
 In France, and specifically the Normandy and Brittany regions, these savory buckwheat crêpes are a tradition.